Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 - Ask Copilot Chat to make the content more spacious:

     ```md
-    The content feels very cramped.
-How can I make it a lot more spacious?
+    The content of feels very cramped.
+Make it more vertically spacious by 10%.
     ```

 - Submit the prompt to GitHub Copilot.